CJFariss/World-Politics/README.md

 - **OWD:** Bastian Herre, Lucas Rodés-Guirao, and Max Roser (2024) — "War and Peace."
 Published online at OurWorldinData.org.
 Retrieved from: [https://ourworldindata.org/war-and-peace](https://ourworldindata.org/war-and-peace)

+- **OWD:** Bastian Herre, Lucas Rodés-Guirao, and Max Roser (2024) — "How different measures capture how common and deadly conflicts are, and when to use which one."
+Published online at OurWorldinData.org.
+Retrieved from: [https://ourworldindata.org/conflict-measures-how-do-researchers-measure-how-common-and-deadly-armed-conflicts-are](https://ourworldindata.org/conflict-measures-how-do-researchers-measure-how-common-and-deadly-armed-conflicts-are
+)

 ### Week 5

 - **FLSHR Ch.
 4:** *Domestic Politics and War*